University of Manchester: Libraries

-The University of Manchester Library is the largest non-legal deposit library in the UK and the third-largest academic library after those of Oxford and Cambridge.
-It has the largest collection of electronic resources of any library in the UK.
+The University of Manchester Library is the largest non‑legal deposit library in the United Kingdom, and the third‑largest academic library after those of Oxford and Cambridge.
+It holds the largest collection of electronic resources of any library in the UK.

-The John Rylands Library, founded in memory of John Rylands by his wife Enriqueta Augustina Rylands as an independent institution, is situated in a Victorian Gothic building on Deansgate, in the city centre.
-It houses an important collection of historic books and other printed materials, manuscripts, including archives and papyri.
-The papyri are in ancient languages and include the oldest extant New Testament document, Rylands Library Papyrus P52, commonly known as the St John Fragment.
-In April 2007 the Deansgate site reopened to readers and the public after major improvements and renovations, including the construction of the pitched roof originally intended and a new wing.
+The John Rylands Library, founded in memory of John Rylands by his wife Enriqueta Augustina Rylands as an independent institution, occupies a Victorian Gothic building on Deansgate in the city centre.
+Its holdings include a major collection of historic books and other printed materials, manuscripts, archives and papyri.
+The papyri, written in ancient languages, contain the oldest extant New Testament document, Rylands Library Papyrus P52, commonly known as the St John Fragment.
+The Deansgate site reopened to readers and the public in April 2007 following extensive improvements and renovations, which included the construction of a new wing and the pitched roof that had originally been intended.